SajWorks/vegas25-rpi/README.md

 # vegas25-rpi
 This is the repository for the RaspberryPi code for the Vegas25 project.
+The RaspberryPi hosts the main logic for controlling the state machine that defines the behavior of the game.